 Doctors have identified two types of osteoporosis, primary and secondary.
-Primary osteoporosis is further divided into “primary type I” and “primary type II” osteoporosis.
+Primary osteoporosis is further divided into Primary Type I and Primary Type II osteoporosis.

-Other Causes of Secondary Osteoporosis include:
+Other causes of secondary osteoporosis include:

-The most common symptoms of osteoporosis are fractures particularly vertebral compression fractures and hip fractures are the most prominent fractures experienced by those with osteoporosis.
+Fractures are the most common symptom of osteoporosis, and vertebral compression fractures and hip fractures are the most prominent fractures experienced by those with osteoporosis.
 Compression fractures in the spine are caused by weakened vertebrae and can lead to pain in the mid back.
-These fractures often stabilize by themselves and the pain eventually goes away.
-But the pain may persist if the crushed bone continues to move around and break.
+These fractures often stabilize by themselves and the pain will eventually subside.
+However, the pain may persist if the crushed bone continues to move and break.

-In severe cases of osteoporosis, actions as simple as bending forward can be enough to cause a “crush fracture” in a vertebra.
+In severe cases of osteoporosis, actions as simple as bending forward can be enough to cause a crush fracture in a vertebra.
 This type of vertebral fracture causes loss of body height and a humped back, especially in elderly women.
 This disorder (called kyphosis [kye-fo-sis]) is an exaggeration in the curve of the mid back.
 It causes the shoulders to slump forward and the top of the back to look enlarged and humped.

-The recommended daily intake of calcium for women 25 to 50 years old and women over 50 who take hormone replacements is 1,000 mg per day.
-Women over 50 who do not take hormone replacements should take 1,500 mg of calcium per day.
+The recommended daily intake of calcium for women 25 to 50 years old and women over 50 who take hormone replacements is 1,000 milligrams per day.
+Women over 50 who do not take hormone replacements should take 1,500 milligrams of calcium per day.
 Men 25 to 65 years old should take 1,500 mg of calcium per day.
 Men and women over age 65 should take 1,500 mg of calcium per day.

 Currently, there are four medications that are approved by the US Food and Drug Administration (FDA) to help prevent bone loss and osteoporosis.
 Speak with your physician to determine if they could be right for you.